Samuel H. Cassidy

-Samuel H. Cassidy (born January 16, 1950) is an attorney and has been a professor at the University of Denver since 2000, where he has taught law and ethics.
+Samuel H. Cassidy (born January 16, 1950) is an attorney and was a professor at the University of Denver from 2000 to 2015, where he taught law and ethics.
+Following his retirement from the University of Denver, he served as a county judge in Archuleta County, Colorado from 2015 to 2016.
 He was the 43rd Lieutenant Governor of Colorado, serving from 1994 to 1995 under Roy Romer.
-Before taking that office, he served as a Colorado State Senator from 1991 to 1994, and was the Minority Leader of the Senate for two years.
+Before taking that office, he served as a Colorado State Senator from 1991 to 1994 and was the minority leader of the Senate for two years.

 Cassidy was president and CEO of the Colorado Association of Commerce and Industry from 1998 until 2000.

 Cassidy earned his undergraduate degree from the University of Oklahoma in 1972 and his Juris Doctor degree from the University of Tulsa College of Law in 1975.